biosopher/watson-ipa-web-nodejs/README.md

 7) [Troubleshooting](https://github.com/biosopher/watson-ipa-web-nodejs/wiki/Troubleshooting)_

+### More Details
+For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/).

 ### License
 This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/watson-developer-cloud/natural-language-classifier-nodejs/blob/master/LICENSE).
 This sample uses [jquery](https://jquery.com/) which is MIT license.